ajackson57/aj-networking-contacts-frontend/README.md

 ## Instructions
 - [Get Started](https://ajackson57.github.io/aj-networking-contacts-frontend/)
-- As a user ypu must register for an account.
+- As a user you must register for an account.
 Once an account is created you login and you can display, create, edit, and delete contacts.
+Once an initial contact has been added by a user with the create contact button, all operations can be performed by selecting a row in the contacts table and using the right-click context menu.
+A communication log entry is automatically created when email is selected from the context menu for a contact.
 - [Backend Server hosted on Heroku](https://gentle-crag-17128.herokuapp.com/)

 ## Technologies used.